douglas-capeletti/douglas-capeletti.github.io/README.md

 * This is my personal website, where I will post my projects and other stuff.
 * I'm using [Astro](https://astro.build/) as a static site generator, and [TailwindCSS](https://tailwindcss.com/) as a CSS framework.
-* I will probably remove tailwind and use [Astro's built-in CSS support](https://docs.astro.build/core-concepts/styling) in the future.
-(Tailwind make the code messy, I need to find a way to better organize without affect performance)
+* Should I use tailwind?
+IDK, makes the code messy, but it's faster to develop boring css stuff

 ## How to run